vaido-world/.github/profile/README.md

 ### [🚵🏽‍♂️ About living in EU](https://europa.eu/youreurope/index_en.htm)

 ## 🚀 The Emergency Emigration Guide
+If you want to stay in Finland for a longer period than three months, you need a residence permit.

 | 🚅 Nordic Country                    | Attributes            | Access                                                                                                                                                                                                                                                                                |
 |-----------------------------------|-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|